-About twenty five percent of the Dominican Republic’s land and coastline is protected as national parks, reserves and sanctuaries.
-They have 19 national parks, many forest reserves, natural monuments and wildlife refuges.
+About twenty five percent of the this country’s land and coastline is protected.
+The country has many national parks, reserves and sanctuaries.
+Tourists can explore the 19 national parks, many forest reserves, natural monuments and wildlife refuges.
 Nature surrounds you in the Dominican Republic.

 The Dominican Republic created the Marine Mammal Sanctuary for Humpback Whales in 1962.
 Up to 5,000 whales migrate to the northern coast for the warm waters.
 Furthermore, January through March is the best time to visit to see whales.

 The 27 Waterfalls of Damajagua are a must see when visiting.
 Visitors can see a series of waterfalls that can be as high as forty three feet.
 Each of the falls includes a rock pool.